Substance use

 Some people also use lube injectors (lube shooters or lube launchers) to booty bump, which can be even more effective than syringes because they are designed specifically for placing fluids into the rectal cavity.

-Add a bit of lube to the outside of the syringe and to the inside of your butt for smoother entry and to prevent rips or tears.
+Add a bit of lube to the outside of the syringe and to the inside of your butt for smoother entry and to prevent rips or tears to your anus.
+Booty bumping is less physically damaging to your anal canal if you first mix your drugs in water.
+Draw the liquid up into the with a clean lube injector (or syringe with the needle removed).

 You might damage the tissue of the rectum and anus if you booty bump, especially if you do it frequently.
 Damage to the rectum and bleeding can increase the risk of HIV and STI transmission during anal sex (and can also be painful).